Rishiraj-Pathak-27/Web-Smith-Hackathon/README.md

-Here's the updated README.md with the preview link added at the end:
+Here's the updated README.md with both the preview link and clone link added:

 # Course Provider & Events Platform - Hackathon Project